Draft Local Planning Scheme No. 7

 Hi Can you please explain what 12 means in ASR12.
 I understand the ASR part, additional site requirements.
 Cheers Robyn

-Robyn Baker asked about 1 year ago
+Robyn Baker asked over 2 years ago

 Hi.
 Thanks for your question.
 ASR12 refers to ‘Additional Site Requirements (Schedule) 12’ in the draft LPS7 (page 42), which adds site constraints to the Salter Point Escarpment building height.
 There are 12 sites with additional requirements in the City and this is the 12th.
 On a related topic, the City is currently seeking feedback on two draft building height policies, one of which refers to the Salter Point Escarpment.
 You can find out more on the Building Height Policies webpage.